 But the last observation about possibility of changing character of large groups of people, even nations, makes me hopeful that someday India may be reasonably free of petty corruption.
 A heart-warming thought but we must make a start somewhere.
 NaMo has made a start with his DeMo.
 And although it’s looking increasingly likely that the move may not get India nowhere close to where it was intended to, let us persevere and work out the best we can in the next couple of years, which are going to be tough.
 At the same time we must pray that the ruling party also learns its lessons and does not try to over-correct the course by going in for stricter measures to achieve what it meant to achieve or by creating some diversionary red herrings because it is sure to antagonise the electorate so much that NaMo and party get DeMoted to opposition benches again.
 We all should know what that would mean for India.

-The above blog post was first published here.
+The above blog post was first published here on 9 December, 2016.